thewca/wca-documents/documents-guide.md

 ![](images/my-image2.jpg){.centered}
 ```

-3. **Version labels** (documents folder only)
+3. **Version labels**

-If you are making a document that needs a version label (e.g. a policy document), use this:
+If you are making a document that needs a version label, use this:

 ```md
 ### Version 1.0 {.version}